 Kinesthesia.
 How a person experiences movement and orientation of body parts.

 Condition that mimics some aspects of dementia but it is actually associated with old-age depression.
 Often shows up as indifference to the environment even though mental faculties are apparently intact.
 Related to apathy.

 Loss of muscle mass.
 No precise or concensus definition, but sometimes diagnosed in older people.
-One definition is muscle loss to more than two standard deviations below the norm for young adults but there are no good references of what young adult muscle mass and no good way to measure muscle mass in patients This does not include loss of muscle strength, which is defined by Dynapenia.
+One definition is muscle loss to more than two standard deviations below the norm for young adults but there are no good references of what young adult muscle mass and no good way to measure muscle mass in patients.
+Related to, but not identical to Dynapenia which is a loss of strength.

 that may occur when your body has less estrogen. tissues of a woman's vagina no longer work in their normal, healthy way.
 It happens slowly as the lining of the vagina begins to shrink or thin out.